minio/docs/source/reference/minio-mc/mc-head.rst

 - Replace :mc-cmd:`PATH <mc head ALIAS>` with the path to the object on the S3-compatible host.

-- Replace :mc-cmd:`VERSION <mc head version-id>` with the version of the object.
+- Replace :mc-cmd:`VERSION <mc head --version-id>` with the version of the object.
   For example, specify ``30d`` to return the version of the object 30 days prior to the current date.